MeadowlarkDAW/rainout/DESIGN_DOC.md

     /// ever one "system-wide duplex device" which is the audio server itself, and
     /// thus showing this information in a settings GUI is irrelevant. pub fn devices_are_relevant(&self) -> bool {
         ...
     }

+    /// If this is true, then it means that this backend supports creating
+    /// virtual ports that can be connected later. pub fn supports_creating_virtual_ports(&self) -> bool {
+        ...
+    }
 }